Diversity, Equity and Inclusion

-In today’s legal world, diversity and inclusiveness are more than aspirations.
+In today’s legal world, diversity, equity and inclusiveness are more than aspirations.
 They are necessities.

 At Denver Law, a core part of our vision is the preparation of students for twenty-first-century legal practice, and this necessarily requires that our classrooms reflect the diversity of a twenty-first-century society.